Muang Ngoi, ປະເທດລາວ - Things to Do in Muang Ngoi

 Insider Tips

-Pack a good flashlight and power bank since electricity is only available 6-11 PM in most guesthouses
+Pack a flashlight and power bank as electricity is limited to evening hours in most guesthouses

 Explore Activities in Muang Ngoi